-Talks focusing on advanced scala features, meta programming with macros, complext type manipulation and computation, new type techniques, advanced functional programming and supporting libraries.
+Talks focusing on advanced Scala features, meta programming with macros, complex type manipulation and computation, new type techniques, advanced functional programming and supporting libraries.

-This is new this year, we have met many developers who have looked / are looking at scala but are unsure how to get started with it at work, how to introduce it to their team.
-This category is to create a "getting started" track for these people : from the scala basics to starting your project, how to integrate scala and the scala tests frameworks in a java project, how to organise a scala code base, which frameworks/libs can help bootstrap your use of scala, how to get started with functional programming, common patterns in scala, etc. Help us turn enthousiasts into evangelists ! :)
+This is new this year, we have met many developers who have looked / are looking at Scala but are unsure how to get started with it at work, how to introduce it to their team.
+This category is to create a "getting started" track for these people : from the Scala basics to starting your project, how to integrate Scala and the Scala tests frameworks in a java project, how to organize a Scala code base, which frameworks/libs can help bootstrap your use of Scala, how to get started with functional programming, common patterns in Scala, etc. Help us turn enthusiasts into evangelists ! :)

 The Call for Proposal will: